snapt/nova-helm/nova/README.md

 ## Sample nova.yaml

-Make use of the below as input during the installation step
+Make use of the below as input during the installation and pre-requisites step

 ```console
 replicaCount: 1